stphivos/bg-kube/README.rst

 *******
 An interface for automating blue-green deployments on a Kubernetes cluster.

-**Please note that this project is in initial development and it's not ready for production use yet.
+**Please note that this project is in initial development and it might not be production-ready yet.
-Use with caution in a test/staging environment.**
+Use with caution.**

 Features
 ========